SinTh0r4s/WifiOsziSensor/README.md

 |    23 | H3/DIN      | SPI MOSI |

-### DEVELOPMENT
+### SOFTWARE SETUP

 The code in this repository was developed with PlatformIO and this segment will help you to set up the development environment.
 How to set up PlatformIO is well documented online.
 Please do so and continue here.

 - Clone this repository and open the repository as folder in PlatformIO.

-- Unkomment the WiFi access parameters in secrets.h and adjust the values to your WiFi.
+- Unkomment the WiFi access parameters in *src/secrets.h* and adjust the values to your WiFi.
 In case you forget this step, the build process will fail and tell you to do so.

 - Connect an ESP32 or Arduino MKR1000 via USB to your computer.